 Reggie Williams didn’t look like anyone’s idea of an AIDS “victim” because he didn’t think of, or present, himself as a victim.
 He definitely understood how society had victimized him.
 But he wasn’t buying into victimhood.
 He wore his hair in cornrows and dreads, incorporated traditional African clothing into his attire, and showed the world what a Black gay man with HIV “looked like” when he defined himself—and didn’t allow others to define him based on their stereotypes of any of his various identities: Black, gay, or person living with HIV.

 It wasn’t easy.
 “I know what it is to have low self-esteem and not feel like your life has value,” Williams told me.
 “I’ve been there.
 I grew up in the ghetto, so I know what it’s like.”

 Taking control of your own story is about seizing the narrative about yourself, and insisting that you alone get to tell the story—and not allowing others to tell the story for you, particularly those who devalue or dismiss you because of their stereotypes about “someone like you.”

 No one wants to be reduced to a stereotype.
 We all want to be accepted as we are, regardless of our skin tone, sexuality, or medical diagnosis.
 Reggie Williams’ story shows the importance of not reducing ourselves to a stereotype in our own minds.

 When you understand the value of who you are, and what you offer in life, no one’s racism or moralism—or any other “ism” that people are prone to wield like a weapon—will succeed in reducing you to any single characteristic or trait you possess.
-Unless you let them.
+Unless you let it.